twolfe2/ezabsentee/src/components/confirmation/README.md

 Built the confirmation page where the user is asked to verify their personal details.
 The user then adds their electronic signature, confirms, and then proceeds to the payment page.

-## Tech used:
-1. Twitter Bootstrap for mobile responsive grid.
-2. MaterialUI for text input components.
-3. Redux store to bring in user persisted data to pre-fill the forms.

 ## Page View
 <img src="http://i.imgur.com/StYDaYa.png" />
 <img src="http://i.imgur.com/KhXDrvy.png" />